 I have a formal CS education if you care about that kind of stuff.
 I own the Masters degree in Applied Math from the BSU (Minsk).

 I have a hobby I spend quite some time on, we call it mind games, a special kind of intellectual entertainment popular in xUSSR countries and among Russian-speaking people in the West.
 It's like a pub-quiz but with more competitive atmosphere and entourage, making it a bit similar to chess tournaments in that sense.
 I play, author and edit questions, and sometimes host the tournaments.

-I like traveling and dislike going to the office 9-to-5 (or even worse 10-to-8, you name it).
+I like traveling and dislike going to the office 9-to-5.
 That's why I'm looking for remote position.
 It also means I have more flexibility to spend time with the people I love.
 Although I can, and actually enjoy visiting the office occasionally to meet with the team.

 What am I looking for

 I look for remote/mixed, well-paid senior position in front-end or full-stack.